internetguru/ansible/README.md

    - [create a bootable USB stick on Ubuntu](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview)
  - ansible and git

+## Ubuntu Installation Notes

+It is recommended to install Ubuntu root filesystem `/` on separate partition from home directory `/home`.

+For more informations about installation process see [this article](https://ubuntuhandbook.org/index.php/2024/04/install-ubuntu-24-04-desktop/).

 ## Setup Guide

 This is a complete simple use-case on how to install basic environments on a fresh *Ubuntu* installation.
 To update or sync after adding a new user account, repeat the very same process.